TechGrounds-Cloud8/cloud8-yismailmo/Azure_cloud/week -4 Azure/week-4-Asgn7-DiskStorage.md

 # Challenges overcame
 Learning about Azure Managed Disk and attaching it to 2 VMs.

-Checking on the second Vmachine if i can read the file.
+Checking on the second Vmachine if i can read the file, hich we found out it was not possible because second disk can't read the file on first disk despite being shared due to synchronization issue.

 # Sources: